qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

      to use the attributes from the longest line feature, the largest polygon, or the multipoints with the most parts;
    * pressing :guilabel:`Skip all fields` to use empty attributes;
-   * using the drop-down menu at the top of each column to apply a merge policy or aggregation per field.
-Each field in the :guilabel:`Merge Features` dialog applies a default merge policy, which can be configured per field in the :guilabel:`Attributes Form` tab of the :guilabel:`Layer Properties`.
-These merge policies define how the initial value in the merge row is determined when merging features.
-     After a policy is set in the layer properties, it is automatically applied in the :guilabel:`Merge Features` dialog.
-     You can override this per field directly in the dialog by expanding the drop-down menu at the top of each column.
-From there, you can:

-     * Select a different :ref:`merge policies <policies>`
-     * Choose an aggregate function (Minimum, Maximum, Median, Sum, Count, Concatenation... depending on the type of the field. see :ref:`statistical_summary` for the full list of functions)
+   * expanding the drop down menu at the top of the table, select any of the above options to apply to the corresponding field only.
+There, you can also choose to aggregate the initial features attributes (Minimum, Maximum, Median, Sum, Count, Concatenation... depending on the type of the field. see :ref:`statistical_summary` for the full list of functions).

    .. note::
-    If a field uses the :guilabel:`Use Default Value` policy, and a default value is defined in the layer, that value is used for the merged feature.
+    If the layer has default values or clauses present on fields, these are used as the initial value for the merged feature.

 #.
 Press :guilabel:`OK` to apply the modifications.
 A single (multi)feature is
    created in the layer, replacing the previously selected ones.